jeka-dev/jeka/docs/reference-guide/build-library-project-build.md

 ```

-If facade is not sufficient for setting up the project build, you can use the main API.
+If the façade is not sufficient to set up the project build, you can use the main API.
 `JkProject` instances are highly configurable.

 Here is a pretty complete example inspired from the [Jeka Build Class](https://github.com/jerkar/jeka/blob/master/dev.jeka.core/jeka/def/dev/jeka/core/CoreBuild.java) .